Contreras, Szczur lead Cubs comeback over Phillies, 5-4 (May 03, 2017) | FOX Sports

 Contreras, Szczur lead Cubs comeback over Phillies, 5-4 (May 03, 2017)

+CHICAGO (AP) Willson Contreras delivered in a big spot for the Chicago Cubs.
+With his bat and his legs.

-CHICAGO (AP) Pinch hitters Willson Contreras and Matt Szczur had consecutive two-out RBIs in the sixth inning, helping the Chicago Cubs edge the Philadelphia Phillies 5-4 on Wednesday night.
+Contreras hit a key two-run double and scored with some aggressive baserunning on Matt Szczur’s infield hit, helping Chicago edge the Philadelphia Phillies 5-4 on Wednesday night.

+”You plug into this guy,” Cubs manager Joe Maddon said. ”As he learns to play with his hair on fire – maybe not a forest fire, maybe just the burning bush or something, I don’t know – he’s going to learn how to control all that.”

+Chicago trailed 3-1 before scoring four times in the sixth.
+Anthony Rizzo and Ben Zobrist started the rally with singles, and then Jason Heyward dropped a two-out RBI single into left field.

+Contreras took third and third base coach Gary Jones sent him home.
+Galvis’ low throw bounced off the mound and forced catcher Andrew Knapp to jump.
+Contreras then slid around Knapp for a 5-3 lead.

+”I think that caught him by surprise, that he kept running,” Phillies manager Pete Mackanin said. ”He would have been out by 30 feet.
+And Freddy just spiked the ball.
+Just spiked it.”

-Another rally by Chicago handed a win to Jake Arrieta (4-1), who finished strong after continuing the Cubs’ trend of bad first innings.
+The rally handed a win to Arrieta (4-1), who finished strong after continuing the Cubs’ trend of bad first innings.
 Wade Davis worked the ninth for his seventh save in seven tries after being acquired in an offseason trade with Kansas City.

 Maikel Franco got Philadelphia within one with an RBI single in the eighth, but the Cubs bullpen closed the door.
 Hector Rondon got Odubel Herrera to strike out swinging on a full count to end the inning.